Mayor Mark Gamba and the Milwaukie City Council showed bold climate leadership by recently passing a resolution

 - Ensure its fleet (including transit buses and other TriMet-owned vehicles) is fully converted to zero emission vehicles by no later than 2035; and

 - Prioritize during the rapid transition to electric buses, placement of the first electric buses in Metro area communities with poorest air quality, especially low income communities and communities of color.

 TriMet is the largest purchaser and user of diesel fuel in the state, operating over 600 diesel buses.
 At the same time, Milwaukie and the Metro region are regularly ranked as suffering from some of the highest levels of diesel pollution in the country and the unhealthy diesel exposure increases its residents' risk of heart attacks, strokes, cardiovascular disease, asthma and other respiratory problems.
 In addition, transportation is the biggest source of greenhouse gas emissions in the Metro region and statewide.

-The Milwaukie City Council has previously acknowledged that climate change is the single largest threat to the future citizens of Milwaukie
+Under Mayor Gamba's leadership, the Milwaukie City Council has acknowledged that climate change is the single largest threat to the future citizens of Milwaukie

 document calling for Milwaukie to become a Net Zero City by the year 2040 to help forestall the worst effects of climate change and the City is working to develop a Climate Action Plan.
 These are concrete actions that local governments can take to ensure a sustainable future for our residents and region.